By Nanci Dixon

 - Heat water for washing.
 Because it takes so much water to get hot water to the bathroom in our RV, we boil water and then add enough cold to cool down for a “shower.”
 In a few days, using a whole gallon of water for a shower feels like a luxury!

 - I have to have my morning coffee while I watch the sunrise and my husband still wants more sleep.
-I just set up our electric Mr. Coffee pot just like normal, heat the water on stove and gradually pour through the grounds.
+I just set up our electric Mr. Coffee pot just like normal, heat the water on the stove and gradually pour through the grounds.

 Boondocking safety guide